KarwanBK/Miqrob/README.md

   miqrob

-	You should manually add information :(  just miqrob without <id>
+	You should manually add information :(  just "miqrob", without <id>

-# Sample
+# Example
-https://itunes.apple.com/app/id553834731 using this app as example :) id : 553834731
+https://itunes.apple.com/app/id553834731 using this app as example :) "id : 553834731"
+so run the script like that
-sh miqrob.sh 553834731
+sh "miqrob.sh" "553834731"

 # OutPut
 after running the script finally it will give you Debian file .deb you can use it